facebook/create-react-app/docusaurus/docs/using-the-public-folder.md

 However there is an **escape hatch** that you can use to add an asset outside of the module system.

-If you put a file into the `public` folder, it will **not** be processed by Webpack.
-Instead it will be copied into the build folder untouched.
+If you put a file other than `index.html` into the `public` folder, it will **not** be processed by Webpack.
+Other files will be copied into the build folder untouched.

+## Referencing Assets Outside of the Module System

 To reference assets in the `public` folder, you need to use an environment variable called `PUBLIC_URL`.

 Inside `index.html`, you can use it like this: